Emperor-Ovaltine/gideon/documentation.md

 ### Data Protection

-- State file contains conversation history
+- The SQLite database file (`gideon.db`) contains conversation history and configurations.
-- No encryption of state file (potential improvement)
+- The database file itself is not encrypted by the bot (filesystem encryption may apply).
-- Automatic pruning of old conversations
+- Automatic pruning helps manage the size of the stored data.

 ### Input Validation